Most would agree that making a game at all is a great accomplishment, whether if it’s done with a handful of people or a

 We won’t blame you if you think we added this game by mistake.

-One of the biggest and most successful games of the decade did in fact start out as a -one-man project, and that man was Markus Persson— or “Notch”.
+One of the biggest and most successful games of the decade did start as a -one-man project and that man was Markus Persson– or “Notch”.

 The Swedish programmer developed the original version himself back in 2009 and didn’t get any other help until after it released as an alpha version.

 The imaginative sandbox game quickly grew in popularity and its iconic characters can now be seen on T-shirts, Legos, clone armies, spin-off titles, and soon, a film by Warner Bros.

 Retro City Rampage